David Graham (golfer): Professional career

-Australian and Asian circuits
+Australian and Asian circuits 1968–1970

-Among the first tournaments Graham received media attention for was the Brisbane Water Tournament.
-Graham opened with a 68 (−1) to put him three back of lead.
-In the second round he shot a 73 (+4) but in the difficult conditions he moved into a tie for third.
-The Canberra Times opined that Graham, "looks like being a threat as the tournament moves into its third round."
-The third round was cancelled due to rain.
-In the final round Graham shot a 72 to finish solo fourth, four behind champion Bob Shaw.
+Among the first tournaments Graham received media attention for was the 1968 Brisbane Water Tournament.
+In difficult conditions in the second round he moved into a tie for third.
+The third round was cancelled and in the final round Graham shot a 72 to finish solo fourth, four behind champion Bob Shaw.

-The following year, 1969, would be Graham's first season of continuous success.
-In February he played the two-round $3,500 Amoco Open at Forbes, New South Wales.
-He finished in a tie for third with Ted Ball and Walter Godfrey, four back of champion Tony Mangan.
+In February 1969, Graham's finished in a tie for third at the two-round $3,500 Amoco Open at Forbes, New South Wales, four back of champion Tony Mangan.